taylorfturner/pyspark_example/README.md

 ## Setting up Conda Environment
 *Note*: When using VS Code ensure your python interpreter is set to your conda python interpreter for both regular code execution and for debugging purposes.

+Working directory should be the root of this repo when running the following.
 ```
 conda create -n toptal python=3.6
 conda activate toptal